P4-A WB Transponder Bandplan and Operating GuidelinesSeptember 17, 2018

 The following operating guidelines and bandplan are designed to enable the most efficient use of the 8MHz wide transponder for all users.

-Due to the very large number of variations of transmission parameters, it is essential that all users notify their transmission parameters on the co-ordination chat room page that has been established at the Qatar-OSCAR 100 Wideband Spectrum Monitor which is operated by the BATC / AMSAT-UK and hosted at the Goonhilly Earth Station in Corwall, UK.
+Due to the very large number of variations of transmission parameters, it is essential that all users notify their transmission parameters on the co-ordination chat room page that has been established by AMSAT-DL and BATC at the Qatar-OSCAR 100 Wideband Spectrum Monitor which is hosted at the Goonhilly Earth Station in Corwall, UK.

 As a general principle, the transponder should be only be used for short-duration tests and contacts.

 The only long duration (more than 10 minute) transmissions should be:

 - The TV beacon channel uplinked from Qatar (A71A) or Bochum (DK0SB).

 - Video of the live proceedings of AMSAT and Amateur TV Lectures and Conferences of wide interest.
 Examples might include:

 - National Amateur TV Conventions

 The following content is unacceptable: